apify/covid-19/iran/README.md

 Coronavirus stats in the Iran

-Actor gets an actual number of examined and infected people in the Iran from https://corona.ihio.gov.ir.
+Actor gets an actual number of tested, infected, recovered and deceased people in Iran not from https://corona.ihio.gov.ir anymore but from https://www.worldometers.info/coronavirus/.

 Latest data are available at this URL: https://api.apify.com/v2/key-value-stores/XV4DWf1ctkSPA8H99/records/LATEST?disableRedirect=true.